 With advancements in OR design and disease diagnostics, there is an increased focus on staff productivity and efficiency, which in turn enables improved patient quality of care.
 State-of-the-art OR lighting and monitors are constructed with a focus on room uptime, minimizing infection and color correctness for the best possible patient outcomes.
-Binocular loupes for dental surgery, surgical LED lighting, surgical robotics, endoscopes, and other in-office diagnostic tools have parts that are thin-film coated for peak performance and increased durability.
+Binocular loupes for dental surgery, surgical LED lighting, surgical robotics, endoscopes, and other in-office diagnostic tools have optical parts that are thin-film coated for peak performance and increased durability.

-Environmental testing on coated glass and other substrates is essential for chemical exposure, humidity, temperature shifts, and abrasion when coating for durability in the medical practice or operating room.
+Environmental durability testing on coated glass and other substrates is essential for chemical exposure, humidity, temperature shifts, and abrasion when coating for durability in the medical practice or operating room.
 Thin film coatings applied to any optic components must be designed to weather these particular conditions, which will protect the substrate and the accuracy of the instrument’s performance and readings, which is paramount.

 Specific tests for environmental conditions and humidity on AR coatings are a common customer request at AccuCoat.
 These tests are designed to work within the anticipated user humidity or temperature levels to ensure no coating, optic or performance degradation occurs.